American Outdoor Brands Corporation (the “Company”)

 The U.S. Foreign Corrupt Practices Act prohibits giving anything of value, directly or indirectly, to officials of foreign governments or foreign political candidates in order to obtain or retain business.
 It is strictly prohibited to make illegal payments to government officials of any country.

 In addition, the U.S. government has a number of laws and regulations regarding business gratuities that may be accepted by U.S. government personnel.
 The promise, offer, or delivery to an official or employee of the U.S. government of a gift, favor, or other gratuity in violation of these rules would not only violate Company policy but could also be a criminal offense.
 State and local governments, as well as foreign governments, may have similar rules.

-All directors, officers, and employees should support the Company’s goal to have full, fair, accurate, timely, and understandable disclosure in the periodic reports required to be filed by the Company with the SEC.
-Although most employees hold positions that are far removed from the Company’s required filings with the SEC, each director, officer, and employee should promptly bring to the attention of the Chief Executive Officer, the Chief Financial Officer, the Company’s Disclosure Committee, or the Audit Committee, as appropriate in the circumstances, any of the following:
+All directors, officers, and employees should support the Company’s goal to have full, fair, accurate, timely, and understandable disclosure in the periodic reports required to be filed by AOBC with the SEC.
+Although most employees hold positions that are far removed from AOBC’s required filings with the SEC, each director, officer, and employee should promptly bring to the attention of the Chief Executive Officer, the Chief Financial Officer, the Chief Accounting Officer, the General Counsel, or the Audit Committee of AOBC, as appropriate in the circumstances, any of the following:

 This Code shall be posted on the Company’s website.